Generic Name: brinzolamide (brin-ZOE-lah-mide)

 - if you have had a severe allergic reaction (eg, a severe rash, hives, breathing difficulties, dizziness) to any other sulfonamide medicine, such as acetazolamide, celecoxib, certain diuretics (eg, hydrochlorothiazide), glyburide, probenecid, sulfamethoxazole, valdecoxib, or zonisamide

 Some MEDICINES MAY INTERACT with brinzolamide drops.
-Because little, if any, of brinzolamide drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of brinzolamide drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if brinzolamide drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.